-In the pass to these 2 modulation inputs on a low-pass resonant, it is essential to change the filter type. (the low-pass 24dB Moog does not possess a modulation input in the resonance.)
+1 To have access to these 2 modulation inputs on a low-pass resonant, it is essential to change the filter type (the low-pass 24dB does not possess a modulation input in the resonance.)
 Take the multimode filter and set it to low-pass mode, if it isn't already the case.

-4.5.4.3 The filter cutoff frequency controller On the right of the 2D Pads you will find controls for the cutoff of the 3 filters modules These will only be active if the filters are used in the current sound (a diode above each knob indicates if it is active)
+1.8.4.3 The filter cutoff frequency controller

+On the right of the 2D Pads you will find controls for the cutoff of the 3 filters modules These will only be active if the filters are used in the current sound (a diode above each knob indicates if it is active)